torvalds/linux/Documentation/security/self-protection.rst

 Stack depth overflow
 --------------------

-A less well understood attack is using a bug that triggers the kernel to consume stack memory with deep function calls or large stack allocations.
+A less well understood attack is using a  that triggers the kernel to consume stack memory with deep function calls or large stack allocations.
 With this attack it is possible to write beyond the end of the kernel's preallocated stack space and into sensitive structures.
 Two